Béla Tarr: Awards

 In December 2022, he received the lifetime achievement award at International Film Festival of Kerala, IFFK, 27th edition.

-In December 2023, he received the Honarary Award of the EFA President and Board at the 36th European Film Awards.
+In December 2023, he received the Honorary Award of the EFA President and Board at the 36th European Film Awards.
+In 2023, he was conferred an Honorary Doctorate by FAMU - Prague University of the Arts.

 In November 2024, he received the Lifetime Achievement Award at the 37th Tokyo International Film Festival, TIFF.